 I also do custom machine quilting on my HQ-

-I am also the proud grandmother of six: two grandsons and four granddaughters.
+I am also the proud grandmother of eight: two grandsons and seven granddaughters.

 Thank you for listening,

 2014: Frosted Windowpane was entered in the provincial juried art show in Holland MB in May 2014 and was then chosen to travel for five months to various art exhibits among them; Holland, Carman, Portage La Prairie, Morden and Winnipeg.

 2009: I entered Knot in Flow Motion, a Log Cabin quilt depicting a Celtic like design, in the 2009 Canadian Quilters’ Association National Juried Show and it won an Honourable Mention Rosette!